talKonor/talKonor/README.md

  👋Hey, my name is Tal konortov.I'm a software developer

- 🌱 I’m currently working in Siemens as a Software developer intern

  👀 I’m interested in computer vision, deep learning , AI models and communication

  📫 How to reach me: